antmicro/kenning-pipeline-manager/docs/source/graph-builder.md

 ### Manipulating a node

 After having a node retrieved from a graph, it is time to modify its attributes.
-For example, if a user wanted to assign an instance name to the node, she or he should do it directly:
+For example, to change an instance name of the node, run:
 ```python
 node.instance_name = 'Instance name of a node'
 ```

-On the other hand, if user wanted to alter a property (from the list of `properties` of a node), she or he should use an indirect method:
+To change the property of the node, `set_property` can be used:

 ```python
 try:
     # Use of `set_property` is recommended to set values of properties of a node.